Marcussy34/TicketWave---Copy/README.md

 ![TicketWave Logo](public/ticketwave.svg)

-TicketWave is a revolutionary blockchain-powered ticketing platform that eliminates ticket scams through secure NFT tickets and certificates. **Currently live** with core ticketing functionality and NFT certificate generation, we're expanding to combat scalping and unfair distribution through our comprehensive roadmap.
+TicketWave is a revolutionary blockchain-powered ticketing platform that eliminates ticket scams through secure NFT tickets and certificates. **Currently live** with core ticketing functionality and user-mintable NFT certificates for verified event attendance, we're expanding to combat scalping and unfair distribution through our comprehensive roadmap.
 Built with Next.js and powered by smart contracts, we're transforming how fans buy tickets and how organizers manage events.

 ## 🚀 What is TicketWave?